Iran's top diplomat says talks with US 'complicated' by American strike on nuclear sites

 The U.S. was one of the parties to the 2015 nuclear deal in which Iran agreed to limits on its uranium enrichment program in exchange for sanctions relief and other benefits.

 That deal unraveled after U.S. President Donald Trump pulled the U.S. out unilaterally during his first term.
-Trump has suggested he is interested in new talks with Iran and said the two sides would meet next week.
+Trump has suggested he is interested in new talks with Iran, and said that the two sides would meet next week.

 In an interview on Iranian state television broadcast late Thursday, Foreign Minister Abbas Araghchi left open the possibility that his country would again enter talks on its nuclear program, but suggested it would not be anytime soon.